aditya02acharya/optimal_data/README.md

 **NOTE**

 * Please do not copy the data to your local device.
-Mount the RDS drive to your device and then read it to memory.
+Mount the RDS drive and then read it to memory.
 See here for how to mount: [mac](https://intranet.birmingham.ac.uk/it/teams/infrastructure/research/bear/research-data-service/rds/connecting-to-the-rds-via-macos.aspx), [windows](https://intranet.birmingham.ac.uk/it/teams/infrastructure/research/bear/research-data-service/rds/connecting-to-rds-via-windows.aspx), [linux](https://intranet.birmingham.ac.uk/it/teams/infrastructure/research/bear/research-data-service/rds/connecting-to-rds-via-linux.aspx)

 * The data access is timestamped logged and accessible to project owner only.